FAQ

 Do you help with timelines?

 Absolutely.
-It’s an important part of the planning process.
+It is an important part of the planning process.

-I take your priorities, logistics, and the natural flow of the day into account and create a timeline that supports great photos and a wedding day that feels good to live through.
+I take your priorities, logistics, and the natural flow of the day into account and help shape a timeline that supports both great photos and a wedding day that feels good to live through.

 I also build in buffer time, because real life happens, and the best days have room to breathe.